ef2k/justflow/README.md

 JustFlow
 ========

-JustFlow scrapes pages for assets, updates the asset urls to local ones, and sorts the assets into the following folder structure:
+JustFlow is a website scraper that downloads assets, updates the asset urls to local ones, and sorts them into the following folder structure:

 ```
-www.thetargetsite.io/
+www.coolestwebpage.com_/
 - js/
 - img/
 - css/